*Updated August 22, 2024.

 Free Fishing Days

 Gone fishing!
 During Free Fishing Days anyone can fish the fresh waters of New York State – no fishing license required.
-The upcoming Free Fishing Days of the 2024 freshwater season are June 29 & 30.
+The next upcoming Free Fishing Days of the 2024 season are September 28 and November 11.

 Lake George